jmdaweb/inputLock/readme.md

 ## Introduction

 Do you have kids or pets at home?
 Do you have a cat and It likes very much climbing your table and walking over your keyboard?
+Do you accidentally move the mouse to random parts in the screen while using your laptop?
 Then Input Lock is for you!
 You will be able to leave your computer alone and turned on without risk.

 Once installed, you will be able to lock your keyboard, touch screen, if your laptop has one, mouse and Braille display.